-Cri tical Success Factor Description 1.
-Potential Value for Money How well the option: Optimises social value (social, economic and environmental), in terms of the potential costs, benefits and risks.
-2. Supply Side Capacity & Capability How well the option: Matches the ability of potential suppliers to deliver the required services; and Is likely to be attractive to the supply side.
-3. Potential Sustainability How well the option: Can be funded from available sources of finance.
-Aligns with resourcing constraints; and Will help the University Health Board to achieve sustainable environmental, workforce and capital solutions.
-4. Potential Deliverability How deliverable the option is, given: The organisation's ability to respond to the changes required; and The availability of skills required for successful delivery.
+Critical Success Factor Description 1.
+Potential Value for Money How well the option: optimises social value (social, economic and environmental), in terms of the potential costs, benefits and risks.
+2. Supply Side Capacity & Capability How well the option: matches the ability of potential suppliers to deliver the required services; and is likely to be attractive to the supply side.
+3. Potential Sustainability How well the option: can be funded from available sources of finance; aligns with resourcing constraints; and will help the University Health Board to achieve sustainable environmental, workforce and capital solutions.
+4. Potential Deliverability How deliverable the option is given: the organisation's ability to respond to the changes required; and the availability of skills required for successful delivery.

-- 5.3.2 The CSFs broadly align with the example CSFs provided in the HM Treasury/Welsh Government Guide to Developing the Programme Business Case, with the following modifications: - (i) We have not included a CSF related to Strategic Fit for the following reasons: - We have assessed all options generated through the Options Framework shown in section 5.4 below against the Spending Objectives as well as the CSFs.
-Because the Programme's Spending Objectives align with the University Health Board's Strategic Objectives, this enables us to consider the extent to which each option will enable us to meet our corporate Strategic Objectives.
+- 5.3.2 The CSFs broadly align with the example CSFs provided in the HM Treasury/Welsh Government Guide to Developing the Programme Business Case22, with the following modifications: - (i) We have not included a CSF related to Strategic Fit for the following reasons: - We have assessed all options generated through the Options Framework shown in section 5.4 below against the Spending Objectives as well as the CSFs.
+Because the Programme's Spending Objectives align with the University Health Board's Strategic Objectives, this enables us to consider the extent to which each option will enable us to meet our corporate Strategic Objectives. - We recognise that government guidance suggests that CSFs should also be used to assess the extent to which an option "provides holistic fit and synergy with other strategies, programmes and projects", i.e including the Welsh Government strategies, objectives and policies identified in the Strategic Case.